ggoupy/ggoupy.github.io/_pages/about.md

 ## Recent updates

-- **[Feb 2025]** I am looking for a research-oriented job in neuromorphic computing!
-I plan to defend my PhD in September 2025.

 - **[Nov 2024]** I will be attending [NeurIPS 2024](https://neurips.cc/) in Vancouver, Canada, from December 10th to 15th.
 Excited to present my [latest work](https://ggoupy.github.io/publication/2024-ncg) in a poster session!

 ![Poster for NeurIPS 24](https://ggoupy.github.io/images/poster_ncg_neurips24.png)